davidcarboni/docker-workshop/README.md

 Containers can be a neat way to partition programming language runtimes.
 If you've used virtual environments in Python or installed more than one JVM, you'll know it's a faff.
 The dedicated filesystem in a container is a great way to do it reliably.

-Head into the `languages` folder and try the various scripts:
+Head into the `languages` folder and try these scripts:

  * [run-node.sh](https://github.com/davidcarboni/docker-workshop/blob/master/languages/run-node.sh)
  * [run-python.sh](https://github.com/davidcarboni/docker-workshop/blob/master/languages/run-python.sh)